 When heading on a trip down under, it’s highly likely that a stop in the Australian outback will be top of your to do list.
-One of the main reasons that people decide that they want to travel to Australia is to see for themselves the diverse and stunning nature found across the continent, including that of the outback, which is home to some of the most stunning natural beauty.
-But what exactly makes a place part of the Australian outback?
-The definition of the term can vary even in Australia, depending on where a person lives, making the term all the vaguer.
+One of the main reasons that people decide to travel to Australia is to see for themselves the diverse landscapes and stunning nature found across this vast continent, including that of the outback.
+But do you actually know what makes a place part of the incredible Australian outback?
+Take a look below to find out…

-Australia is one of the most urbanised countries in the entire world, with the vast majority of the population concentrated in cities and commuter towns along the southern and eastern coast, though a small amount is also concentrated around the Perth area on the west coast.
-To the urban dweller, the outback is everywhere outside of these populated towns and cities – over 2.5 million square miles of land, and is used to refer to the empty, remote land which you find as you head further inland.
+In Australia the vast majority of the population is concentrated in cities and commuter towns along the southern and eastern coasts, and around Perth on the west coast.
+To the urban dweller, the outback is everywhere outside of these populated towns and cities – over 5.3 million square kilometres of land, and is used to refer to the empty, remote areas which you find as you head further inland.
 Only an estimated 3% of Australian people actually live in Outback, situated in small villages which are dotted across the arid landscape and connected by a few major highways.

 The organisation and communication were first class.
 The flexibility in travelling to the destination was impressive and the hotels where we stayed in were all of a good standard.
 Our Coach was driven by Ken, who was a character and nothing was too much for him.